Timothy A. Springer: Early life and education

-Springer was born in Fort Benning, Georgia in 1948.
-His father was a physician.
-Springer attended public high school in California and enrolled at the University of California, Berkeley, majoring in biochemistry and graduating with a BA in 1971.
-He went on to pursue a PhD under Jack Strominger at Harvard University, completing it in 1976 with a dissertation on membrane-embedded major histocompatibility glycoproteins.
+Springer was born in Fort Benning, Georgia, in 1948.
+His father was a family physician.
+Springer attended public high school in Sacramento, California.
+In 1966, he enrolled at Yale University.
+After his freshman year, he dropped out and served as a Volunteers in Service to America (VISTA) volunteer.
+He did community development on the Yomba Shoshone Reservation in Nevada, including getting a road paved so children did not have to live away from home to attend high school.
+He then enrolled at the University of California, Berkeley, majoring in biochemistry and graduating with a BA in 1971.
+He went on to pursue a PhD under Jack Strominger at Harvard University, completing it in 1976.